-When a property owner is dissatisfied with the decision of the local board of assessment appeals, the appeal process can be continued at the state level by filing an appeal with the Kentucky Claims Commission (KCC).
-The appeal must be received by the KCC within 30 days from the date of the mailing of the ruling notice sent by the local board of assessment appeals.
+When a property owner is dissatisfied with the decision of the local board of assessment appeals, the appeal process can be continued at the state level by filing an appeal with the Kentucky Board of Tax Appeals (KBTA).
+An appeal to the KBTA must be submitted within 30 days from the date of the mailing of the ruling notice sent by the local board of assessment appeals.

-To file an appeal with the KCC, a letter outlining the reason for the appeal must be sent to the KCC.
+To file an appeal with the KBTA, a letter outlining the reason for the appeal must be sent to the KBTA.
 This letter must be prepared in triplicate and a copy of the ruling notice received from the local board of assessment appeals must also be included with each copy.
-The mailing address of the KCC is:
+The mailing address of the KBTA is:

-Kentucky Claims Commission 128 Brighton Park Boulevard Frankfort, KY 40601
+Kentucky Board of Tax Appeals 128 Brighton Park Boulevard Frankfort, KY 40601

 The property owner and PVA will be notified by mail of the time and location of the appeal hearing.
-Since the board members will often travel to various areas of the Commonwealth to hear appeals, it may not be necessary for the property owner to drive to Frankfort for the appeal hearing.
+Since the board members will often travel to various areas of the commonwealth to hear appeals, it may not be necessary for the property owner to drive to Frankfort for the appeal hearing.

-Hearings before the KCC are more formal than those before the local board; however, legal representation is not required if an individual chooses to represent himself.
+Hearings before the KBTA are more formal than those before the local board; however, legal representation is not required if an individual chooses to represent himself.
 Any artificial entity such as a corporation or partnership must have legal counsel.
 The property owner must again present evidence to support his or her opinion of the property's value and the PVA will again document the basis of the new assessments.
-Rulings of the KCC are mailed to the property owner and the PVA.
+Rulings of the KBTA are mailed to the property owner and the PVA.

-An appeal from the order of the KCC can be taken to the circuit court of the county in which the property is located and from the order of the circuit court to the Kentucky Court of Appeals.
+An appeal from the order of the KBTA can be taken to the circuit court of the county in which the property is located and from the order of the circuit court to the Kentucky Court of Appeals.